-When you move from one house to another, you likely have checklist of things you need to take care of in the process…changing your mailing address, calling your cable TV provider, contacting your internet company.
-But when moving your LLC or corporation to another state, many business owners don’t know where to begin.
+When you move from one house to another, you likely have a checklist of things you need to take care of in the process from changing your mailing address and calling your cable TV provider and your internet company.
+But when moving your business to another state, many business owners don’t know where to begin.

-To operate legally in any state, corporations and LLCs must first register with the state.
-So, if you’re planning to move your business to a new state, you’ll need to do that.
+To operate legally in any state, corporations and LLCs must register with the state.
+Once you decide to move your corporation or LLC to a new state you have two options:

 - File a foreign qualification in the second state.

-Which approach is the right one for you?
-That will depend on whether or not your move is permanent and whether or not you’re planning to operate your business in both the existing and new states.
+Which approach is the right one for you depends on whether your move is permanent and whether you might operate your business in both the existing and the new state.

-If you intend to permanently move to a new state with no plans to operate your business in the old state, then the least complicated approach is to close the business in your original state and register a new corporation or LLC in the new state.
+To permanently move a corporation or LLC to a new state, you must close the business in the original state and then register a new corporation or LLC in the new state.
 Specific requirements vary from state-to-state, but the typical steps of how to do it include:

 If you expect your move will be temporary or you’ll still want to conduct business in your old state, closing your business in your old state and starting a new one elsewhere wouldn’t make much sense.
-In either of those scenarios, you should keep your corporation or LLC registered in the original state and then file a “foreign qualification” in your new state.
-It’s the same approach you would take when no move is involved but you want to expand your company to another state.
+In either of those scenarios, you should keep your corporation or LLC registered in the original state and then file a foreign qualification in your new state.
+Businesses that expand into new states must also file for foreign qualification.

-- File the necessary foreign corporation paperwork with the new state’s Secretary of State.
-Some states refer to it as the “Statement and Designation” and others call it the “Foreign Qualification” application.
-Either way, you’ll find it resembles the Articles of Incorporation document you used when originally filing your corporation.
-Expect to provide details about your company, such as the name of your corporation, list of corporate officers, your domestic state, stock information (e.g., number of shares authorized, etc), the principle location or address you’ll be using in your new state, and your registered agent.
+- Expect to provide details about your company, such as the name of your corporation, list of corporate officers, your domestic state, stock information (e.g., number of shares authorized, etc.), the primary location or address you’ll be using in your new state, and your registered agent.